Tax Guide to Cryptocurrency Investments

 First of all, it's important to understand that cryptocurrency is treated similarly to stocks and other capital assets.

 - When you buy a cryptocurrency, you should note the date you acquire it and its market value.
 If you hold the cryptocurrency for a year or less before you sell or use it, the result of that transaction is considered a short-term gain or loss.
-A great way to keep track of the price is to use a tracker like Personal Capital.
+A great way to keep track of the price is to use a tracker like Empower.
 With their Cryptocurrency BETA tracker you can stay up to date on the performance of your crypto alongside your other investments.

 - If you hold the cryptocurrency for more than a year, it is a long-term capital gain or loss.
 Then, your cryptos qualify for the more favorable long-term rate.
 Keep track of your transactions so you know where you stand.